-Heat Sink Cooling with a Porous Medium CFD Simulation
+Heat Sink Cooling with a Porous Medium, ANSYS Fluent CFD Training

 In this project, the fluid flow inside a porous medium is simulated for a heat sink cooling.